 Jim Torgerson, I imagine that utilities in the US rust belt and in the oil patch will feel the drop most significantly.
 What are you expecting in New England and upstate New York?

-WERNER: The answer is complicated because we have suppliers, project finance relationships and customers.
-For supply, no. We are probably going to have to send some in the
+MR. WERNER: The answer is complicated because we have suppliers, project finance relationships and customers.
+For supply, no. We are probably going to have to send some in the other areas.

 The other way coronavirus can affect revenues is from delays in construction.
 We are already receiving force majeure notices.
 Some are on wind projects that we are building this year.
 Construction delays will delay when revenue starts to be received on these projects.